 Who we are today has a lot to do with who we were yesterday.
-Founded more than 130 years ago by the Congregation of the Holy Spirit, Duquesne was built on a core set of values that guides us even now.
+Founded more than 140 years ago by the Congregation of the Holy Spirit, Duquesne was built on a core set of values that guides us even now.

-As one of the nation’s top Catholic universities, our Spiritan tradition means a lot us.
+As one of the nation’s top Catholic universities, our Spiritan tradition means a lot to us.
 You’ll see it in the way we treat one another, in the way we learn and in how we view the world.
 We strive to provide a well-rounded education that will challenge you academically while nourishing your spiritual and ethical development.

 About the Duquesne School of Nursing

-- First university in the nation to offer an online Ph.D. in nursing (1997)
+- First university in the nation to offer an online Ph.D. in Nursing (1997)

 - First university in Pennsylvania to grant a BSN degree (1937)

-Today, our school is recognized by the National League for Nursing as a Center of Excellence, and our degree programs are consistently ranked among the nation’s best by U.S. News & World Report.
+Today, our school is recognized by the National League for Nursing as a Center of Excellence, and our nursing degree programs are consistently ranked among the nation’s best by U.S. News & World Report.

 Duquesne University is accredited by the Middle States Commission on Higher Education (MSCHE) — an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.